Keep this list in mind, it comprises the most important factors in your business loan application process

 Please note, all of these items are part of closing, not part of the underwriting or approval process.
 If you are working with a reputable SBA preferred lender you will be given a commitment letter once your loan is approved.
 This is a firm commitment by the lender that your loan has been underwriting approved and will close once all closing checklist items have been received.
 When a borrower has this commitment letter in hand, he or she can feel confident to move forward to sign franchise agreements and lease contracts.
 We encourage all of our clients to obtain this commitment letter prior to signing contracts.

 A start-up business does not have to be a franchise to be eligible for an SBA loan, but it does provide for an easier approval.
 A franchise concept that has been around for several years with success, documented profits and growth can provide a level of comfort for underwriters when considering a loan application.
+You can find out more about a franchise by examining their FDD (Franchise Disclosure Document).
 The experience, support structure, business organization model/road map and training provided by a franchise are all helpful to ensure the likelihood of success of a new franchisee.
 Nevertheless, if a start up business is not a franchise, it is still eligible for SBA financing as long as it is not any of the following: speculative businesses (real estate investment firms, collectables of rare stamps, coins, etc. ), lending or loan packaging companies, non-profit businesses, pyramid or MLM’s (multi-level marketing schemes), gambling organizations (racetracks, casinos, etc.), religious institutions, or a government-owned business.

 Key Commercial Capital is available to assist clients during each step.
 We are able to provide links to help a new business owner register the legal business name in their State, to file DBA and to obtain the SS4 form with EIN from the IRS.
 We help applicants prepare their files for an easy approval and introduce clients to the right lender to fit the specific project.
 We do not charge an up-front fee for our services.
 We are committed to working hard to get a commitment letter from the right lender for your business loan prior to invoicing for our services.
 If your file does not get an approval, we do not collect a fee.
 Additionally, we can assist and coach you through edits to your business plan and your business projections for a favorable outcome.
 Once you receive an approval we continue to be available throughout the closing process to help you understand the closing checklist items and to provide advice on any uncertainties.
 Borrowers often feel uncomfortable or leery to share details or to ask too many questions when communicating with lender staff.
 You can rest assured that your details are kept confidential.
 We are happy to be the mediator between you and the lender to be sure the loan can fund with the least amount of issues or delays.
 Please contact us today with any questions.